Are You Ready to Own an Airbnb?

 Tourism Market Overview

-Asheville is more popular than ever, and this tourism growth is not confined to the city alone.
+Tourism growth is not confined to the city alone.
 Western North Carolina is home to many quaint small towns that each cater to their own tourism submarkets, many of which have long been desirable second home and investment property locations.
 Examples include Waynesville and Maggie Valley in Haywood County; Hot Springs, Marshall, and Wolf Laurel in Madison County; Hendersonville and Henderson County; Brevard and Cedar Mountain in Transylvania County; Cherokee and Bryson City in Swain County; Sylva, Cullowhee, and Cashiers in Jackson County; and Highlands in Macon County.
 These may all be places you’ll want to investigate as a potential owner of a short-term rental, depending on your location preferences and lifestyle needs.

 Tourism and occupancy data for each submarket and real estate listing should be analyzed to assess rental potential.
 This data can be obtained for both hotel occupancy and Airbnb occupancy numbers.
 This is an area in which we can give you plenty of data and real estate guidance.